AY2122S1-CS2113T-W11-3/tp/docs/UserGuide.md

 ### Adding a Task, Lesson or Module - `add`

+Adds a task, lesson or module of your specification to your list.

 #### Task

 A task contains a title, day of the week, a priority, and an information.